Who are we?

 - We sent medical equipment to ro a remote medical centre in Peru.

-- With a matching grant from the Rotary Foundation, we established a computer room for impoversished students in Sao Paolo, Brazil.
+- With a matching grant from the Rotary Foundation, we established a computer room for impoverished students in Sao Paolo, Brazil.

 - After collecting hospital beds from local St Vincents Hospitals, they were sent through Rotary's Donations in Kind store to African countries.

-- Following the 2004 Boxing Day Tsunami, we raised over $15,000 in one day at Caulfield Racecourse, then fundraised with a Calendar of Soup Recipes, to help families affected through the Save A Village Initiative.
+- Following the 2004 Boxing Day Tsunami, we raised over $15,000 in one day at Caulfield Racecourse, then raised funds with a Calendar of Soup Recipes, to help families affected through the Save A Village Initiative.

 - We have a friendship club in Japan - the Rotary Club of Ogaki West.
 Our members have visited them and their club has visited us.